Yunnan Sourcing · 2013 Yunnan Sourcing Autumn Da Hu Sai Raw Pu-erh Tea Cake

 Where does 2013 Yunnan Sourcing Autumn Da Hu Sai Raw Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the Autumn 2013 harvest.
+Grown in Yunnan, China.
+This batch is from the Autumn 2013 harvest.

 How much does 2013 Yunnan Sourcing Autumn Da Hu Sai Raw Pu-erh Tea Cake cost?